nitin-dominic/NR/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: Bookreads
 description: This page hosts a collection of books I have read so far.
+The reviewed title are the ones that I thoroughly enjoyed reading.
+I picked up reading habit at the age of 19 when the first book I read was titled, Relentless: The Power You Need to Never Give Up by John Bevere.
 nav: true
 nav_order: 6